 (Optional) – veggies like potatoes, onions, carrots, celery, parsley, thyme, rosemary, nettle or any other medicinal herb

 You can ignore this first step to save time, but for a more robust flavor, it is best to roast the bones first.
 Simply place the bones on a large baking pan or casserole dish and bake at 400 degrees for about 1 hour or until browned.

-Then transfer to a large crock pot or stock pot and cover with cold water.
-Bring to a boil and skim off the scum that will rise to the top.
+Transfer the roasted bones to a large crock pot or stock pot and cover with cold water.
+Bring to a boil and skim off the foam that will rise to the top.

 Turn down to a simmer or low.
 Add the vinegar and salt.
 If you can, let this broth cook for 36-72 hours.
-You may need to add more water as it evaporates.
+(Consider using a crock pot at this stage.)
+Watch the water level - you may need to add more water as it evaporates.